llb1026/realtime-text-editing/README.md

 4. Run project

 ```
-$ npm start
+$ node app.js
 ```

 then open https://localhost:3000/ in multiple browsers

-*You can choose **only one** browser to edit the text in the textarea and see other browsers reflect what you're typing in real-time.*
+*You can pick **only one** browser to edit the text in the textarea and see other browsers reflect what you're typing in real-time.*
 *Unfortunately, it doesn't allow multi-user editing for now.
 But it will be improved soon.*